Debt Repayment Documentation

 Here are some examples of how we got to where we are with debt:

-- 3 heating oil deliveries, when we were strapped for cash.
-First year of living in house, did not have usable firewood, or even know how to start a fire
+- 6 heating oil deliveries over the first year of living in our house, when we were strapped for cash.
+It was our first year there, we did not have any usable firewood, and we didn’t know how to even start a fire ($1,800)

 These are just some of the items I’m grabbing off the top of my head — I’m sure I’ll think of more.